-Through this page, you can download the latest February 2021 security update for Xiaomi Mi A2/A2 Lite, along with all the previous updates.
+Through this page, you can download all the Xiaomi Mi A2 and Mi A2 Lite software updates released till now in form of OTA packages and fastboot ROM.
 Further, we will show you how to manually update the Mi A2/A2 Lite by flashing the fastboot ROM or by installing the recovery OTA package using stock recovery/TWRP.

 Xiaomi’s Mi A2 and Mi A2 Lite came with Android Oreo at the time of its launch and received the Android Pie update last year, which was followed by the Android 10 update earlier this year.
 Since then, the manufacturer has consistently been rolling out Android 10-based monthly security updates for both phones every month.

-That being said, the latest February 2021 security update is now available and comes with “V11.0.21.0.QDIMIXM” and “V11.0.18.0.QDLMIXM” build numbers for the Mi A2 and Mi A2 Lite, respectively.
+That being said, the latest July 2021 security update is now available and comes with V11.0.28.0.QDIMIXM build number for the Mi A2 and V11.0.21.0.QDLMIXM build number for the Mi A2 Lite.
 To force-check for the OTA update, you can go to ‘Settings’ → ‘System’ → ‘System update’ on your phone.

 Since the rollout will take place in stages, it may take time before it’s available for every user.
 If you’re eager on updating now, then you can download the Android 10 Fastboot Image or Full OTA zip package for your Xiaomi Mi A2/A2 Lite from below, and follow the instructions to install it manually.
 But before you get there, take a quick look at what new features this update brings to your phone.